 CDN Geo Stats

-The second tool available under “Reporting” in the KeyCDN dashboard is Geo Stats.
+The third tool available under “Reporting” in the KeyCDN dashboard is Geo Stats.
 This allows you to see easily see the top ten countries by both data transferred and the number of requests.
 Immediately you can know where the bulk of your traffic is coming from.
 It is sorted by country, country code, and bytes transferred/number of requests.
 As of November 2015, it is now also possible to filter the data by the date and the zone.

 As you can see in our screen below we can quickly see in a matter of seconds that over 80% of our CDN assets are being delivered to visitors in the United States.